Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Double.rst

 A double-precision dicitonary should be used for the following reasons.

-Float dictionaries are particularly useful when:
+Double dictionaries are particularly useful when:

 * Mapping strings to numerical values
 * Requiring fast key-value lookups